lknapp/bike-database/notes.md

 Improve form layouts
-make navigation always on the left side of the page Make customer facing bike index with pitchers

-refactor index - move unsold bikes to model
+make navigation always on the left side of the page refactor index - move unsold bikes to model add recyclery logos & bike memorabilia pics all over app

-add pics of bikes for sale
-add recyclery logos & bike memorabilia pics all over app

-do bike sales labels fit into sleeves? (sheaths are 5x3.75) freecyclery bikes need receipts